commercetools/merchant-center-application-kit/CONTRIBUTING.md

 - Maybe add some newlines here and there.
 Preview the result on GitHub to get a feel for it.
 Changelog generator output is a bit too terse for my taste, so try to make it visually pleasing and well grouped.

 3. (_Optional_) Include "_Migrating from ..._" instructions for the previous release in case you deem it necessary.
-4. Commit the changelog
+4. Commit the changelog (usually by opening a new Pull Request).

+#### Release the packages

+1. Make sure the `CHANGELOG.md` has been updated.
+2. Check that your npm account has access to the `@commercetools-frontend` organization and that you are logged in with the `npm` CLI.
-5. Run `yarn release`: the packages will be bundled with Rollup first, then Lerna will prompt you to select the version that you would like to release (minor, major, pre-release, etc.)
+3. Run `yarn release`: the packages will be bundled with Rollup first, then Lerna will prompt you to select the version that you would like to release (minor, major, pre-release, etc.)
-6. Wait a bit until lerna bumps the versions, creates a commit and a tag and finally publishes the packages to npm.
+4. Wait a bit until Lerna bumps the versions, creates a commit and a tag and finally publishes the packages to npm.
-7. After publishing, create a GitHub Release with the same text as the changelog entry.
+5. After publishing, create a GitHub Release with the same text as the `CHANGELOG.md` entry.
 See previous Releases for inspiration.